NicoleLatifi/monsters-rolodex/README.md

-# Getting Started with Create React App
+# Monsters Rolodex

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Note: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Monsters Rolodex displays a list of generated Monsters.
+You can filter for a specific monster by entering their name in the search box.

+The `main` branch is written with React Class Components.
+The `main-hooks` branch is written with React Functional Components and hooks.

 ## Available Scripts